synnaxlabs/synnax/client/ts/api/client.api.md

 export { MultiSeries }

+// Warning: (ae-missing-release-tag) "Name" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Name = string;

+// Warning: (ae-missing-release-tag) "Name" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Name_3 = string;

+// Warning: (ae-missing-release-tag) "Names" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Names = string[];

+// Warning: (ae-missing-release-tag) "Names" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Names_3 = Name_3[];

+// Warning: (ae-missing-release-tag) "NewDevice" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type NewDevice<P extends UnknownRecord = UnknownRecord> = Omit<z.input<typeof newDeviceZ>, "properties"> & {
     properties: P;
 };

+// Warning: (ae-missing-release-tag) "newDeviceZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const newDeviceZ: z.ZodObject<z.objectUtil.extendShape<{
     key: z.ZodString;